JoelShrader/reading-notes/Revisions_and_the_Cloud.md

 ## Editing code locally
 1. On GitHub, select the wanted repository and click the green 'Code' button.
 Then click on 'Clone'.
-2. Open the Terminal, then navigate to the directory you want to clone the repository to, such as `cd /Desktop`
+2. Open the Terminal, then navigate to the directory you want to clone the repository to, such as `cd Desktop`
 3. Copy the .git link in the Code dropdown menu, then put `git clone` followed by the copied link.
 This will make a copy of the repository in the location you specified earlier
 4. Use `cd` followed by the name of your new directory to navigate into it, then use `code .` to open VS Code referencing the files.
 5. Edit and otherwise change files through VS Code